 Another way to answer this question is to offer a totally un-related weakness for e.g. “I have been staying alone for so many years now but I still can’t cook independently.”

 10. Are you comfortable working in a team?

-The whole work of software development or IT is a team work.
+The whole work of software development or IT is teamwork.
 So, the only answer to this question can be: “Yes, I am comfortable working in a team.”
 If you have any problems in working as a team, it is important to work on them and develop yourself as a team player.

 11. How do you rate your communication skills?